-In the alternative usage, the code arguments are values for the debug vector, and the bit-fields that are enabled by each of these values is listed.
+The alternative usage also relates to the old bit-field scheme and the code arguments are values for the debug vector, and the bit-fields that are enabled by each of these values is listed.

 Each code may be an integer, a hexadecimal value or a hexadecimal value prefixed by either ``0x'' or ``0X''.

-Most applications using the facilities of the PCP support a -D N command-line syntax to enable debug control. pmdbg is designed to help choose an appropriate value for N .
+Most applications using the facilities of the PCP support a -D name [, name ...] command-line syntax to enable debug control using the name(s) of the desired debug options.

-Alternatively the initial value of the debug control flags may be set to a value N using the environment variable $PCP_DEBUG .
+Alternatively the initial value of the debug control flags may be set to either a value N (old scheme) or a comma-separated list if option name(s) (new scheme) using the environment variable $PCP_DEBUG .
 If both mechanisms are used the effect is additive, so the resultant flags are those set via $PCP_DEBUG combined with those set via any -D command line options.